 If you are in good health, don’t anticipate frequent doctor visits, and want to save money on your monthly premiums, Plan N could be a great fit.
 The potential copayments might be a small price to pay for the significant monthly savings.
 It’s a matter of weighing the lower premium against the possibility of small, predictable out-of-pocket costs.

-How to Think About Medigap Costs
+How to Approach Medigap Costs

 When you start looking at Medigap plans, the price tag is often the first thing you notice.
 But the monthly premium is only one part of the story.
 Understanding what goes into that number and how it relates to your total healthcare spending is key to making a smart decision.
 It’s not just about finding the cheapest plan today, but about finding the one that offers financial predictability and peace of mind for the years ahead.
 Let’s break down how to think about these costs so you can feel confident in your choice.